 MS Teams is suitable for communicating in (live) online education, collective storage of documents and offers several communication options; via chat, video, audio, raise hands feature, sharing screens, polls etc. It can be accessed via a SolisID.

 - Feedbackfruits Assignment review This tool is integrated in ULearning and Blackboard and provides the opportunity to also give feedback on specific parts of a text, instead of just general feedback like in Blackboard.

 You can find an overview of possible interesting online learning activities here.
 This database gives you an overview on how you can organize specific learning activities.
 Each theme provides information about the kind of learning activities, tools you could use to facilitate the learning activity and additional resources about this activity.

-- Knowledge dossier ‘Onderwijsadvies & Training’; In this dossier educational consultants share their knowledge about, and experience with distance education and online examination.
+In the knowledge dossier ‘Onderwijsadvies & Training’, educational consultants share their knowledge about, and experience with distance education and online examination.